Chestnut45/theseus/README.md

 ## RNG

-The 'W_RNG' module is an instantiable, seedable pseudo random number generator.
+The `wolf::RNG` module is an instantiable, seedable pseudo random number generator.

 ```C++
 // Create an instance of the rng with the seed 12345